ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

 This creates an event listener that listens for a key press event.
 The player box's mesh (geometry + material) position is increased or decreased along the x or y-axis, depending on which arrow button is pressed.
-Try run your repl now, you should be able to move your player box with the arrow keys.
+Try running your repl now, you should be able to move your player box with the arrow keys.
 You will notice that you can move off the screen and when you reach the edge of the grid, you can avoid hitting the finish line box.
 Let's restrict the movement of the player box so that it always hits the finish line box.
 Replace the event listener that you just added with the following code:

 ```javascript
 window.addEventListener("keydown", (e) => {